Schabolon/Approximate-Quantumness-Certification-of-NISQ-Devices-using-Machine-Learning/paper/Approximate-Quantumness-Certification-of-NISQ-Devices-using-Machine-Learning.typ

   caption: "Comparison of different epsilon values.
 As a refference, the average of all quantum computer probability distributions is plotted as well."
 ) <adversarial-samples-histogram>

+It is possible for a malevolent quantum cloud provider to perform such an adversarial attack.
+Even though, it is quite hard to pull off due to the fact, that FGSM is a white-box attack.
+As a result, the neural net which should differenciate between simulator and quantum computer has to be known by the malevorent quantum cloud provider.

 == Limitations
-The main limitation of this work is, that the classification can only be meaningful performed on measurements generated by the circuit in @circuit with which all three machine learning models where trained.
+The main limitation of this work is, that classification can only be performed with the circuit from  @circuit.
 This is due to the fact, that different quantum circuits result in different distributions of measurement results.
-// only works for this one circuit!!
+Despite this limitation, it is possible to utilize this approach for simulator detection.
+In order to achieve this, the circuit from @circuit gets sent to the (possibly adversarial) quantum cloud provider.
+The results get classified in order to determine whether the circuit has been run on a quantum computer or simulated on a classical computer.
+It would be possible for the quantum cloud provider to recognize this specific circuit and route the circuit to a legit quantum computer provider and forward the results to the end user.
+To prevent this, the circuit could be embedded into the circuit which the user wants to execute.

 Additionally, as shown in @evaluation-fgsm, it is possible to forge adversarial samples which get classified with the incorrect label.

-// TODO nur eingeschränkt richtig
-// possible to detect the circuit and route it (maybe to another provider for correct results).
-// To counteract this: embed the circuit inside the "real circuit". (uses only 4 qubits of possibly larger quantum computer)

 = Future Work <future-work>
-#text(blue)[TODO]
-//Short, what would I improve if I had infinitely more time?
+One possible improvement would be to showcase that this approach can distinguish between simulators and quantum computers for other quantum circuits than the one used in this work (@circuit).
+Moreover would it be interesting to explore, how adding additional samples from different (and possibly more modern) quantum computers would influence the accuracy.
+Also, it could be interesting to perferm further, more advanced adversarial attacks on the neural net, such as a trying to perform a adversarial patch attack @brownAdversarialPatch2018.

 = Conclusion <conclusion>
-#text(blue)[TODO]
-//Summary

 #pagebreak()